 Your customer reviews are another great way to nudge prospects to make a decision.
 People have an innate trust in other people’s opinions.
 Especially, in the B2B space where 92% of customers make a faster purchasing decision after reading a trustworthy review.

 Good reviews from reliable sources have a big impact on people considering a service or product.
 When someone is checking out what your company offers, they’ll look at what others have said to figure out if your product is right for them.

 They’ll consider whether your product fits their needs if your sign-up process and customer support are on point, and if spending the money is worth it.
 So, reviews really matter from start to finish in the buyer’s journey.

 Hear your customers wherever they need you.

-Once you’ve guided you to the “purchase” page it’s all a matter of making the action as lucrative and easy as possible.
-Even though you’ve provided all the necessary information to help in the decision making, you need to bridge the gap of making the decision and taking an action based on it.
+Once you’ve been guided to the “purchase” page it’s all a matter of making the action as lucrative and easy as possible.
+Even though you’ve provided all the necessary information to help in the decision-making, you need to bridge the gap of making the decision and taking action based on it.

 This is where the following techniques help in marketing methods.

 Consultations help seal the deal by helping customers understand the product fit.
 Ideally, you’ll need to showcase the learning curve, supporting resources, and onboarding cost of your product or service.
 It’s a great way to demonstrate the utility of your product/service.